 My “kayaker’s selfie” with Vinnie Tortorich upon delivery of his ergometer.
 It was the first time I met him and I wasn’t smart enough to get a real picture with him.

 Later I heard from Vinnie that he started to have some troubles with the forward rollers.
 Vinnie is a legendary ultra athlete and generally an animal when it comes to training so I knew he would put wear and tear on the unit like it has never seen before.

-So after mulling that over in my brain for a while, I went back into my garage over the weekend with a new design for the forward rollers in mind, and built two more kayak ergometers with subtle variations in the design between the two to see which is better and/or easier to build.
+So after mulling that over in my brain for a while, I went back into my garage with a new design for the forward rollers in mind, and built two more kayak ergometers with subtle variations in the design between the two to see which is better and/or easier to build.
 These happened to be the 5th and 6th units I’ve ever built.
 (Well, honestly, I probably built and rebuilt the first two at least 10 times each until I was happy with them!)
 I’ve only made a few of these for close paddling friends.

 The result of my weekend in the garage.
 1 unit complete and the other one 90% complete

-I spent hours in the garage not only building the two units but also recording video of each build so I can edit and produce a “how to” video and then make it available for sale since so many people have reached out to me over the years to inquire about either purchasing a unit or buying the instructions from me.
+I spent many hours in the garage not only building the two units but also recording video of each build so I could edit and produce a “how to” video and then make it available for sale since so many people have reached out to me over the years to inquire about either purchasing a unit or buying the instructions from me.

-I’ve greatly simplified the design and now use only hardware and parts that are stock and can be bought off-the-shelf at most hardware stores.
-The build is much, much simpler than the first few so I feel now the design is at a point where I can effectively communicate how to build your own and you can build one from those instructions rather easily.
+This build is much, much simpler than the first few so I feel now the design is at a point where I can effectively communicate how to build your own and you can build one from those instructions rather easily.

 It is also the first design I feel is so unique and innovative in the way its built that I’m not so willing to freely share it because there is a little “secret sauce” that I’ve learned through years of trial and error.